Robot-Builders-Team-University-of-Idaho/Robotic-Arm/README.md

 # Robotic-Arm
-Description: Code and other files for a general purpose robotic arm
+Code and other files for a general purpose robotic arm